awsdocs/aws-doc-sdk-examples/workflows/s3_object_lock/README.md

 ### Resources

-The workflow scenario setup steps create the buckets and objects needed for the example.
+The workflow scenario steps create the buckets and objects needed for the example.
+No additional resources are required.

 ## Implementations